skogaby/KFChickenShim/README.md

 Generally, just follow the KFChicken release thread's instructions for setting everything up, but here's a quick rundown and ***note the bolded item in particular:***
 * Copy the `libacio.dll` file from your SDVX 4 installation and paste it into your SDVX 5 installation, renaming it to `libacio32.dll`.
 * Copy `kfchicken32.dll` and `kfchicken32.exe` into your SDVX 5 installation.
 The KFChicken release thread says you can use the 64-bit version and the SDVX 5 DLLs but this doesn't work correctly as of this writing, so use the SDVX 4 modules and 32-bit KFChicken.
-* Setup your `kfchicken.json` file as below, making sure to change the `com` field to the appropriate COM port to match whatever serial port the KFCA is hooked up to, and also the right settings to match your SpiceAPI port and password in `gamestart.bat` (covered next). **NOTE: The default `kfchicken.json` file has the `baudrate` field set to `57600`.
+* Setup your `kfchicken.json` file as below, making sure to change the `com` field to the appropriate COM port to match whatever serial port the KFCA is hooked up to (can be found using Windows Device Manager, under `Ports (COM and LPT)`), and also the right settings to match your SpiceAPI port and password in `gamestart.bat` (covered next). **NOTE: The default `kfchicken.json` file has the `baudrate` field set to `57600`.
 I personally experienced unplayable knobs/analog inputs until I changed this value to `115200` instead.**
 ```json
 {
   "acio_dll": "libacio32.dll",